nicholaskernan/Machine-Learning-/README.md

 # Machine-Learning-

-The "MultiCaptcha" file above shows a neural network created with PyTorch that was trained to recognize Captcha images
+The "MultiCaptcha" file above shows a neural network created with PyTorch that was trained to recognize Captcha images.